Krabat

 by Otfried Preußler | adapted for the stage by Susanne Koschig and Matthias Thieme

-Cast: Melissa Stock (Student of Contemporary Puppetry at the "Ernst Busch" Academy of Dramatic Arts), Heinrich Bennke, Paul Günther, Tomas Mielentz
+Cast: Melissa Stock, Heinrich Bennke, Paul Günther, Tomas Mielentz

 Black magic clashes with the power of love